Azure/ARO-RP/docs/deploy-full-rp-service-in-dev.md

 1. Run `make deploy`
     > __NOTE:__ This will fail on the first attempt to run due to certificate and container mirroring requirements.
+    > __NOTE:__ If you reuse an old name, you might run into soft-delete of the keyvaults. `az keyvault recover --name` to fix this.

 <!-- TODO: this is almost duplicated elsewhere.
 Would be nice to move to common area -->
 1. Update the certificates in keyvault